awsdocs/amazon-eks-user-guide/doc_source/cni-metrics-helper.md

       kubectl apply -f cni-metrics-helper.yaml
       ```

 1. Annotate the `cni-metrics-helper` Kubernetes service account created in a previous step with the ARN of the IAM role that you created previously\.
-Replace `111122223333` with your account ID, *my\-cluster* with your cluster name, and *AmazonEKSVPCCNIMetricsHelperRole* with the name of the IAM role that you created in a previous step\.
+Replace `111122223333` with your account ID, `my-cluster` with your cluster name, and `AmazonEKSVPCCNIMetricsHelperRole` with the name of the IAM role that you created in a previous step\.

    ```
    kubectl annotate serviceaccount cni-metrics-helper \